 Move things along

-Once the gutters are cleared of debris, a basic hose or high pressure washer system will completely clean the gutter walls.
-If the water pressure of the typical hose is not enough, a spray nozzle easily attaches and has no problem cleaning the left-over mush.
-When using either a hose or high pressure washer, it’s best to spray toward the downspout to make sure the system is flowing properly.
+Once the gutters are cleared of debris, a basic hose or high-pressure washer system will completely clean the gutter walls.
+If the water pressure of the typical hose is not enough, a spray nozzle easily attaches and has no problem cleaning the leftover mush.
+When using either a hose or a high-pressure washer, it’s best to spray toward the downspout to make sure the system is flowing properly.

 Use new technology to your advantage

 Cleaning the highest gutters becomes a serious issue for some homeowners, as some of the tallest ladders won’t even reach places that need to be cleaned.

 “We couldn’t clean the second story gutters,” said Ilona Lewandowski of Greendale, Wis.
 “They were much too high.”

 A spray wand can be attached to high-pressure washing systems and hoses for extension to those hard-to-reach gutters.
 There are also extendable gutter vacuums and tongs on the market that make clearing almost any gutter space easy.